GoldenStack/overscore/README.md

 high-level programming language.
 It's an entirely separate computer ecosystem, starting from the ground up.

+- CPU: The CPU is a simple 32-bit CPU with 8 bit minimum addressable size and a small instruction set designed from scratch, but with several variants per instruction.
+- Emulator: The emulator emulates the behaviour of instructions from the instruction set.
+It handles 390 million instructions per second on my machine.
+- Assembler: The assembler converts readable assembly directly into bytes and machine code, with a few higher level constructs.
+- Language: The language is a tokenizer, parser, interpreter, and compiler, all in one.
+It's the most complex part of this project by far.

 Overscore serves as a modern look into the hardware and software ecosystem if it were designed by a college freshman in 2025 (because it was).
 It's both an experiment with what improvements can be made by designing everything from